Skip to Main Content

 Choosing CCL, on the other hand, indicates the article is protected by Copyright Law.
 You choose CCL if an article is: older than five years old, owned by your library, or the sixth or greater request you’ve made from a journal in the calendar year.
 If it is the sixth or greater request, you will need to pay a copyright fee to the Copyright Clearance Center for use.

 There are a few different reasons why you might get this message.
 The SEAL catalog was designed to serve two distinct purposes.
 It acts as a regional discovery tool for Southeastern NY, including holdings from over 400 libraries.
 It also serves as the catalog for regional ILL.
 Currently, about 177 libraries in the region are active SEAL participants.
-If a library is not a SEAL participant, their holdings won’t show up in the drop-down menu.
+If a library is not a SEAL participant, their holdings won’t show up in the list of lenders.
 As a result, sometimes items can appear to be available at the title screen, even though there are actually no participating SEAL libraries with that item.
 To avoid this issue, make sure the catalog is set to the category "All lenders" when you search for an item.

 Another reason this message might appear is because of item filtering.
 Libraries can choose to turn on / off lending for certain types of materials.
 Many libraries cannot lend electronic materials due to licensing restrictions.
 Some also choose not to lend AV, special collections, or reference materials due to their fragility or relative irreplaceability.
 The automated filtering prevents libraries from receiving requests they are unable to fill.